FaceInCake/ThePrincipleApp/README.md

   - Oh, and make one for your class if you can (keep it trivial)
 - create any number of @Test func : a test
 You can check out any other Test class and copy from it aswell

-***There's a glitch with Instrumented tests, I don't have a fix for it yet.
-If you can figure it out I'll love you forever.***

-Every public method should have near 100% coverage.
-Else, you should strive for >90% test coverage.
-There's no need to test getters and simple setters, that's stupid, don't do that.
-I will find you and eat your keyboard if I find you doing that.

-You can follow the ExampleTest class for how to make one.

-In Android Studio, you can go to any of these file individually, if you want to run a certain class or method.
-There's also a way to run all tests that illudes me, that's easy and requires no setup.

 ## Running